 jose joined Watsi on June 22nd, 2015.
-Six years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Bright, a toddler from Kenya, to fund hernia repair so he can feel well.
+Eight years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.